OCD treatment from therapists who understand

 Perinatal/Postpartum OCD

-OCD that begins during pregnancy or after childbirth is referred to as Perinatal or Postpartum OCD (PPOCD) and often presents as obsessions directed toward one's infant.
-PPOCD is common and prevalence increases during the early postpartum period.
-It is important to recognize that infant-directed OCD symptoms can occur in both parents as well.
-Common obsessions include concerns that your infant will be contaminated by dirt or germs, or having thoughts or images of accidentally or deliberately harming your infant.
-These obsessions are often tied to fears of being a bad parent and intense feelings of anxiety or guilt.
-Common compulsions include washing or sterilizing your baby’s items repetitively or excessively, checking your baby throughout the night to ensure they are breathing, and seeking reassurance from others that your baby is safe.
-PPOCD is sometimes confused with postpartum psychosis, which is extremely rare.
-In postpartum psychosis, hallucinations and delusions are present.
-Unlike someone with postpartum psychosis, people with PPOCD are afriad of their obsessions and recognize their thoughts as inconsistent with their morals.
+Perinatal or Postpartum OCD (PPOCD) occurs during pregnancy or after childbirth, often manifesting as obsessions related to one's infant.
+This condition is common, with prevalence increasing in the early postpartum period, and can affect both parents.
+Common obsessions include fears that the infant will be contaminated by dirt or germs, as well as intrusive thoughts or images of accidentally or deliberately harming the baby.
+These obsessions are often linked to worries about being a bad parent and can lead to intense anxiety or guilt.
+Common compulsions include repetitively washing or sterilizing baby items, checking on the baby throughout the night, and seeking reassurance about the baby’s safety.
+It is crucial to distinguish PPOCD from postpartum psychosis, which is extremely rare and involves hallucinations and delusions.
+Unlike those with postpartum psychosis, individuals with PPOCD recognize their fears as inconsistent with their morals and are distressed by their obsessions.

 Sexual Orientation/Gender Identity Obsessions